Idonot-Grief/webcraft-chat/README.md

 create backups, kill, gracefully stop, or restart (start if already stopped) the server.
 Which you can also enter your own commands to the server console.
 To change where backups are made, you have to specify it in the python source.
 You will also need Winrar installed on your system to take backups.
+It also automatically updates Geyser if you have it installed, again only on Fabric.